TIY-Durham/2015-FALL-FEE/28--The-Man-With-The-Golden-GitHub/README.md

 ### Don't Stop Believing...

-Don't you have a ton of features backed up in your `USERNAME.github.io` repo?
+Not quite done with your `USERNAME.github.io` layout?
 Identify at least 3 features that you intend to complete this week.
 Create or continue using `feature/*` branches with PRs into `remodeling`.
 Solicit peer reviews and merge your PRs as you go.
 Open a PR from `remodeling` into `master` so you can release your progress at the end of the week.

+### Angularize GitHub!

+Help me write this yak-shaving assignment, @al-the-x Wan Kenobi, you're my only hope.